 We offer over 1,000 student organizations along with Big 10 Badger sports, intramurals and sport clubs, arts and cultural opportunities (like concerts, comedians, and movie nights), and tons of other opportunities to meet new people and try new things!

-Do I apply for scholarships/financial aid before or after completing the college application?
+Do students apply for scholarships/financial aid before or after completing the college application?

-The FAFSA, or Free Application for Federal Student Aid, is available each year on October 1 for the following academic year (e.g., apply October 1, 2022, for the 2023–2024 school year).
+The FAFSA, or Free Application for Federal Student Aid, is available each year.
 Students may apply online at fafsa.gov before or after they submit an application for admission.
 Note that the family income information (i.e., federal income tax) is used from the prior tax year.

 Students should explore scholarship opportunities through the Wisconsin Scholarship Hub (WiSH) to find all scholarships that applicants may be eligible for.
 Students do not need to be accepted to apply for scholarships.
 The deadline for most scholarships is February 1.